godotengine/godot-docs/about/introduction.rst

   new users.
 - The :ref:`sec-tutorials` section can be read as needed, in any order.
 It contains feature-specific tutorials and documentation.
+- The :ref:`sec-contributing` section gives the information related to contributing to the engine development, e.g. how to report bugs, help with the documentation, etc.
-- The :ref:`sec-devel` section is intended for advanced users and contributors to the engine development, with the information on compiling the engine, contributing to the editor, or developing C++ modules.
+  It also contains subsections intended for advanced users and contributors to the engine development, with the information on compiling the engine, contributing to the editor, or developing C++ modules.
-- The :ref:`sec-community` section gives the information related to contributing to the engine development and the life of its community, e.g. how to report bugs, help with the documentation, etc. It also points to various community channels like Godot Contributors Chat and Discord and contains a list of recommended third-party tutorials outside of this documentation.
+- The :ref:`sec-community` section is dedicated to the life of its community.
+  It points to various community channels like Godot Contributors Chat and Discord and contains a list of recommended third-party tutorials outside of this documentation.
 - Finally, the :ref:`sec-class-ref` is the documentation of the Godot API, which is also available directly within the engine's script editor.
 It is generated automatically from a file in the main source repository, therefore the generated files of the documentation are not meant to be modified.
-See :ref:`doc_class_reference_writing_guidelines` for details.
+See :ref:`doc_updating_the_class_reference` for details.

 In addition to this documentation, you may also want to take a look at the various `Godot demo projects <https://github.com/godotengine/godot-demo-projects>`_.